 5. Meet Your Banker

-Go meet your banker and make sure they know YOU and your business.
+Go meet your banker and make sure they know you and your business.
 It will make your life a lot easier.
 At the end of the day, business is all about relationships, and you want your banker pounding the table for your business when it comes time to borrow.
 For more information, read these 3 simple ways to build a relationship with your banker.